adelly13/Blog/content/posts/quantumhype.md

 Electrons act like both a particle and a wave.
 Yes, the "and" is not a typo.
 Now what exactly does this mean?
 To better understand what this means, let's take a look at the behavior of particles and waves through Thomas Young's infamous [Double Slit experiment](https://en.wikipedia.org/wiki/Double-slit_experiment)!

-Suppose you had two slits in a cardboard placed in front of a wall and you shot some partcles through the slits, this is what you'd see on the wall:
+Suppose you have two slits in a cardboard placed in front of a wall and you shoot some partcles through the slits, this is what you'd see on the wall:

 ![](/images/slitparticles.png)

-Suppose you still had two slits in a cardboard placed in front of a wall but instead you send waves through the slits, this is what you'd see on the wall:
+Suppose you still have two slits in a cardboard placed in front of a wall but instead you send waves through the slits, this is what you'd see on the wall:

 ![](/images/slitwaves.png)